 Review summary: Panasonic G5 vs Sony A7S II

 So how do things add up?
 Which of the two cameras – the Panasonic G5 or the Sony A7S II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DMC-G5: